Together-Java/ModernJava/src/projects/point_of_sale_system.md

 * Make the program not lose information if the computer running it turns off then on again.
 * Make the system work for "self check out," where the person entering the items is also the customer.
 Theft in these cases is monitored via security cameras and punished via the might of the police state.
-* Use a camera attached to the computer to scan a bar code which contains the product number
+* Use a camera attached to the computer to scan a bar code which contains the product number.
-* Optionally print a receipt for each order to a physical printer.
+* Optionally print a receipt for each order to a physical printer..